elatov/elatov.github.io/_posts/2013-12-23-installing-splunk-freebsd.md

 #### Disable the Welcome Page for Splunk Free Version

-As soon as you switch over to the Free License, you will notice that the authentication page is no longer present and splunk will check for an update and if it doesn&#8217;t find one it will ask you to continue:
+As soon as you switch over to the Free License, you will notice that the authentication page is no longer present and splunk will check for an update and if it doesn't find one it will ask you to continue:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/11/splunk-free-version-welcome-screen.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/11/splunk-free-version-welcome-screen.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/11/splunk-free-version-welcome-screen.png" alt="splunk free version welcome screen Installing Splunk on FreeBSD" width="547" height="211" class="alignnone size-full wp-image-9804" title="Installing Splunk on FreeBSD" /></a>

 Upon clicking **Continue**, it will just log you without any sort of authentication.
-First let&#8217;s go ahead and disable that page.
+First let's go ahead and disable that page.
 I ran across <a href="http://answers.splunk.com/answers/4981/disabling-welcome-screen" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://answers.splunk.com/answers/4981/disabling-welcome-screen']);">this</a> splunk community page, which helped.
-To get rid of the welcome/update page, edit (or create if it doesn&#8217;t exist) the **/opt/splunk/etc/system/local/web.conf** file and add the following to it:
+To get rid of the welcome/update page, edit (or create if it doesn't exist) the **/opt/splunk/etc/system/local/web.conf** file and add the following to it:

     [settings]
      updateCheckerBaseURL = 0